gosantos/transport_tacker/README.md

 ### City

-The city model is just a mock created in order to simulate a real secenario where will exist a lot of cities.
+The city model is just a mock created in order to simulate a real secenario where a lot of cities will exist.

 *models/city.js*